StrataFoundation/strata/packages/docs/docs/learn/bonding_curves.md

 Visualizing this calculation, we can see the reserves, $R$, of the `Base` token when the supply of the target token is $100$ on the curve $P = \sqrt{S}$

 ![Visualization](./visualization.png)

+This pricing assumes that the reserves do not change outside of buying and selling.
+But what happens if someone were to burn tokens without asking for any reserves, or directly send tokens to the reserve?
+Find out more in [Advanced Bonding Curves](./advanced_bonding_curves)

 ## Royalties